Eastchester Historical Society

 “America did not invent human rights.
 In a very real sense…human rights invented America.”

-A Quote from President Jimmy Carter’s Farewell Address
+- President Jimmy Carter’s Farewell Address

 In the late summer of 1776, 32,000 British troops along with 400 ships were gathered off the south shore of Long Island.
 By the early fall of 1776, the British had taken control of New York City.
 British forces under General William Howe were pursuing Washington’s bedraggled Continental Army as it retreated to White Plains.
 On October 18, 1776, Howe was prevented from splitting American forces in half at the Battle of Pelham.
 At the critical Battle of White Plains, Washington was successful at preventing Howe from routing his exhausted army.